Adapters

 Sideloading

-is there so we can always drop down to a lower-level
+endThe instance_eval is there so we can always drop down to a lower-level

-customization in our Resource
+customization in our Resource.

 We can basically cut/paste our existing sideload code and rewrite it as variables: